 Common Holiday Accidents—That Can Actually Happen!

-Cooking fires are the primary cause of residential fires causing approximately 165,600 fires per year, leading to nearly 200 deaths and 3,200 injuries annually.
+Cooking fires are the primary cause of residential fires, causing approximately 165,600 fires per year, leading to nearly 200 deaths and 3,200 injuries annually.
 What does this have to do with the holidays?
-Well, each year, approximately 1,600 cooking fires occur on Thanksgiving Day alone!
-This number is more than three times the average number of daily cooking fires throughout the year.
+Well, each year, approximately 1,600 cooking fires occur on Thanksgiving Day alone.
+Turkey fryers—while popular—are particularly of concern, causing an accumulated $9.5 million in property loss since the year 2000.

 Holiday decorations are also responsible for many residential fires.
 Between 2009 and 2011, fire departments responded to an average of 200 fires caused by ignited Christmas trees.
 These fires were responsible for ten deaths, twenty injuries, and $16 million in property loss.
 Furthermore, candles are even more dangerous.
 During the same time frame, candle-related fires were responsible for seventy deaths, 680 injuries, and $308 million in property loss.